 Disc injuries are typically classified as herniations, protrusions, annular tears/fissures, and bulges.

 When an accident occurs unexpectedly, you may feel overwhelmed and alone.
-Our goal is to alleviate as much stress as possible from your life to concentrate on your recovery.
+Our goal is to alleviate as much stress as possible from your life so you can concentrate on your recovery.
 We can jump into your shoes and take on many of your responsibilities right away so that you will receive your maximum compensation.
-We won’t stop until you’ve been appropriately paid for all that’s happened to you.
+We won’t stop until you’ve been appropriately compensated for your damages and losses.

 If you’ve recently suffered a spinal cord injury, it may appear that everything in your life has been altered.
 You may experience mental, emotional, and social consequences from your injuries.

-Spinal cord injuries can occur as a result of a variety of factors, along with:
+Spinal cord injuries can occur as a result of a variety of factors, including:

 Our Utah Spinal Cord Injury Attorneys are aware of the several types of lawsuits that might come from a spinal cord injury, especially those alleging carelessness or faulty products.